 Steve Swallow ’58 – Grammy Award-winning jazz bass guitarist and composer.
 He studied music composition at Yale, and joined the Art Farmer Quartet and Gary Burton’s bands.

-Chris Denorfia ’98 – Choate’s first major league baseball player, he is an outfielder for the Oakland Athletics.
-Inducted 2012 Athletics Hall of Fame Inductee 2012.
+Chris Denorfia ’98 – Choate’s first major league baseball player, he played for the Cincinnati Reds, Oakland Athletics, San Diego Padres, Seattle Mariners, and Chicago Cubs.
+Athletics Hall of Fame Inductee 2012.

 Kim Insalaco ’99 – After graduating from Brown in 2003 where she recorded 127 points (45 goals, 82 assists) in her four-year career, Insalaco headed to Toronto to sharpen her hockey skills by playing in the highly competitive women’s leagues.
 In 2006, she made her Olympic debut in Torino and won a bronze medal.
 Rosemary Hall Alumnae Award 2006.